axibase/atsd/configuration/entity_views.md

 **Name** | **Description**
 ---|---
 Name | Filter name displayed in the drop-down list.
-Expression | A condition which entities must satisfy when selected in the drop-down list.<br>The expression can refer to `name` and `tags.{name}` columns defined in the Entity View.
+Expression | A condition which entities must satisfy when selected in the drop-down list.<br>The expression can refer to `name` and `tags.{name}` columns defined in the entity view.

 Examples: